 Predictive Alternating Runs and Random Task-Switching Sequences Produce Dissociative Switch Costs in the Consonant-Vowel/Odd-Even Task

 The ability to attend to relevant information within one’s environment is critical for goal-directed behavior.
-Attention is central to this process, as it is necessary to keep internal goals active in working memory long enough to affect our actions (Norman & Shallice, 1986).
+Attention is central to this process, as it is necessary to keep internal goals active in working memory long enough to influence our actions (Norman & Shallice, 1986).
 Individuals who possess high attentional control capacities are more likely to ignore salient but unrelated information that would otherwise produce distractions.
-To investigate this process, researchers commonly use paradigms which present participants with task-related information, which is contrasted with information that is highly salient yet unrelated to task goals (see Rogers & Monsell, 1995; De Jong, 2000, for reviews).
+To investigate processes underlying attentional control and working memory, researchers commonly use paradigms which present participants with task-related information, which is contrasted with information that is salient yet unrelated to task goals (see Rogers & Monsell, 1995; De Jong, 2000, for reviews).
 These studies have consistently shown that when participants are required to suppress task-unrelated information, both response times (RTs) and error rates are increased (e.g., Jersild, 1927; Stroop, 1935).
 Thus, task contexts that tax working memory and attentional control produce performance declines.

 Interest in the relationship between attentional control and task-performance is not new.
-In an early example, Stroop (1935) showed that both RTs and error rates increased when color-words were presented using ink that was incongruent with the word’s meaning versus a congruent ink (i.e., “blue” printed in red ink vs. blue ink).
-Dubbed the Stroop task, this procedure has received significant attention in the literature and has been described as “the gold standard” measure of attentional control (see MacLeod, 1992).
+In an early example, Stroop (1935) showed that both RTs and error rates increased when color-words were presented using ink that was incongruent with the word’s meaning versus congruent (i.e., “blue” printed in red ink vs. blue ink).
+This task has received significant attention in the literature and has been described as “the gold standard” measure of attentional control (see MacLeod, 1992).
 This is because successful task completion requires both activation and maintenance of the task goal in working memory (e.g., naming the ink color) while simultaneously suppressing highly salient but task-irrelevant information (e.g., automatically reading the color name).
-As a result, researchers commonly use this task to investigate questions related to working memory and attentional control.
+As a result, the Stroop task is often used to investigate questions related to working memory and attentional control processes.
 For example, Kane and Engle (2003) showed that low working memory span individuals (as determined by performance on the operation-span task) routinely committed more errors than high-span individuals, particularly on incongruent trials in which ink colors and word names did not match.
 Similarly, Spieler, Balota, and Faust (1996) showed that age-related declines in working memory and attentional control led to decreased Stroop performance.
 Compared to younger adults, healthy older adults showed slower RTs (but not an increase in error rates), while older adults with Alzheimer’s Disease (AD), showed large costs to both RTs and error rates, even after being age-matched to healthy older adults.
-Thus, it is evident that working memory is critical for keeping internal goals active, as both individuals with low working memory span and individuals with working memory impairments show greater difficulty maintaining desired task goals while suppressing task-irrelevant distractors.
+Taken together, working memory is critical for keeping internal goals active, as both low working memory span individuals and those with working memory impairments show greater difficulty maintaining desired task goals while suppressing information that is irrelevant to the current task-set.

 While the Stroop task has been used to assess the effects of task-set inhibition on working memory, there has been an increased focus on using task-switching paradigms to investigate questions related to attentional control and working memory (Jersild, 1927; Rogers & Monsell, 1995; see De Jong, 2000; Kiesel et al., 2010, for reviews).
-In a typical task-switching study, participants are presented with a pair of competing tasks and must alternate between them.
+In a typical task-switching study, participants alternate between completing a set of competing tasks.
 To successfully complete each task, participants must activate the correct task-set while suppressing information pertaining to the inactive task.
-Like the Stroop task, task-switching requires participants to keep a relevant task-set active in working memory while suppressing irrelevant but salient information from the inactive task-set.
-Switch tasks can therefore tax attentional control/working memory systems.
+Like the Stroop task, task-switching similarly requires participants to keep a relevant task-set active in working memory while suppressing irrelevant but salient information from the inactive task-set.
+However, participants must additionally monitor for upcoming task changes.
+Thus, switch tasks are particularly taxing on attentional control/working memory systems.